paulsheridan/serialdecoderpublic/README.md

 * I'm sure you'll find a bug or two depending how long you poke at it.
 * Since this is a public repo, it's been purged of my google account data, so it will not run locally.

-Thank you so much for your consideration.
 I thoroughly enjoyed implementing this project.
 It gave me the option to use technologies I'm not all that familiar with.
 Flask and GraphQL are largely new to me and I learned a lot.